waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Accuracy Debuffs:** Effective vs strong opponents (e.g. Smokescreen).

 ## Strategy Notes
-- Team Strategy: Paprika (Quilava) is the carry and current lead.
+- Team Strategy: Paprika (Typhlosion) is the carry and current lead.
 Basalt (Geodude) has Magnitude.
 - Tactics: Use Flame Wheel on Morty's Ghosts.
 - Protocol: Mark NPCs immediately.
 - **Position Verification:** When movement is interrupted (e.g. by new object), immediately check actual coordinates.
 Do not assume movement completed.